Having a good vet is essential to your cat's chances of

 If your vet is not helpful, you need to find out why this is the case.

-There are two main reasons why some vets may seem to be less than helpful.
+There are two main reasons why some vets may seem to be less than helpful:

-The first is that they think it is unfair on the cat, usually because they
+Firstly, the vet may think it is unfair on the cat, usually because they

 think there is no hope so any treatment is pointless (though in the UK,